Rshocks/Final-Year-Project/README.md

 ### Local Interaction with the system
-If npm install fails, run npm install --legacy-peer-deps
+If npm install fails, run npm install --legacy-peer-deps Your own MongoDB connection must be made and placed into the index.js in the server side line 27, it will not work if you don't do this!
 - Clone this repository to your local environment.
 - Go to the client and server folders, and run a terminal environment in both.
 - Run npm install in both terminals.